-Total fund balances - governmental funds \$ 3,924,400 Amounts reported for governmental activities in the Statement of Net Position are different because: Capital assets used in governmental activities are not financial resources and, therefore, are not reported as assets in governmental funds.
-The cost of assets, excluding internal service funds, is \$22,344,815 and the accumulated depreciation is \$(11,001,338).
-11,343,477 Internal service funds are used by management to charge the costs of certain activities to individual funds.
-A portion of the assets and liabilities of the internal service funds are included in governmental activities in the Statement of Net Position.
-223,417 Certain revenues are earned but not available and, therefore, are recognized as deferred inflows of resources in governmental funds.
-607,642 Pension related and other postemployment benefits (OPEB) deferred amounts are not due and payable in the current year and, therefore, are not reported in the governmental funds: 056 550 Pension related deferred outflows of resources \$ Pension related deferred inflows of resources 276,559 (283,835) (7,276) OPEB related deferred outflows of resources OPEB related deferred inflows of resources Net OPEB related deferred 12,892 (13,821) (929) Debt refunding losses/gains are reported as current expenditures/revenues in governmental funds.
-However, debt refunding losses/gains are amortized over the life of the bonds and are included as deferred outflows/inflows of resources in governmental activities in the Statement of Net Position.
-33,477 Long-term liabilities are not due and payable in the current year and, therefore, are not reported as liabilities in governmental funds.
-Long-term liabilities at year-end consist of: Bonds payable Accrued interest payable Compensated absences Capital leases Other financing arrangements payable Pollution remediation Early retirement/termination benefits Risk management Net pension liability Other postemployment benefits liability Other long-term liabilities (1,281,000) (3,035) (322,278) (20,529) (500) (5,303) (20,692) (25,000) (833,712) (203,057) (566) (2,715,672) Net position of governmental activities \$ 13,408,536
+Total fund balances - governmental funds \$ 3,924,400 Amounts reported for governmental activities in the Statement of Net Position are different because: t Capital assets used in governmental activities are not financial resources and, therefore are not reported as assets in governmental funds.
+The cost of assets, excluding interservice funds, is \$22,344,815 and the accumulated depreciation is \$(11,001,338).
+11 242 477 11,343,477 Internal service funds are used by management to charge the costs of certain activit to individual funds.
+A portion of the assets and liabilities of the internal service fur are included in governmental activities in the Statement of Net Position.
+223,417 Certain revenues are earned but not available and, therefore, are recognized as defer- inflows of resources in governmental funds. red 607,642 Pension related and other postemployment benefits (OPEB) deferred amounts are due and payable in the current year and, therefore, are not reported in governmental funds: Pension related deferred outflows of resources Pension related deferred inflows of resources Net pension related deferred (7,276) OPEB related deferred outflows of resources OPEB related deferred inflows of resources Net OPEB related deferred 12,892 (13,821) (929) Debt refunding losses/gains are reported as current expenditures/revenues governmental funds.
+However, debt refunding losses/gains are amortized over the life the bonds and are included as deferred outflows/inflows of resources in government activities in the Statement of Net Position. e of 33,477 Long-term liabilities are not due and payable in the current year and, therefore, are reported as liabilities in governmental funds.
+Long-term liabilities at year-end consof: Bonds payable Accrued interest payable Compensated absences Capital leases Other financing arrangements payable Pollution remediation Early retirement/termination benefits Risk management Net pension liability Other postemployment benefits liability Other long-term liabilities (1,281,000) (3,035) (322,278) (20,529) (500) (5,303) (20,692) (25,000) (833,712) (203,057) (566) Total long-term liabilities (2,715,672) Net position of governmental activities - \$ 13,408,536